garrettgsb/w8d4-design-with-flexbox/README.md

 Here, we start breaking down each area into flexboxes.

-This layout is easy if we look at the layout hierarchy like this:
+This layout can be structured by looking at the layout hierarchy like this:

 ![Holy grail breakdown](readme-images/holy-grail-breakdown.jpg)